Step Inside a Visit to a Korean Bathhouse

 If this has you dreaming of a trip to a Korean bathhouse, we have a few suggestions of places to check out!

 For a taste of how Koreans destress, take a trip to Dragon Hill Spa in Seoul.
 This large jjimjilbang offers everything from facials to rooms aerated with crystal salts to luxurious massage.
-The saunas and Korean bath areas are segregated by gender but some areas are also co-ed.
+For ultimate relaxation, book a massage here with offerings like sports, Thai, and stone massage.
+Massage therapists at Dragon Hill Spa are trained to offer a variety of massage options to add to the spa experience.
+Here, you'll find that the saunas and Korean bath areas are segregated by gender but some areas are also co-ed.

 Make a stop at LK Spa on your wellness journey through Seoul.
 Relax in this jjimjilbang and enjoy a spa package of your choice, ranging from collagen facials to exfoliating scrubs.
 Whatever you choose, you’ll feel pampered from head to toe.